This document describes how to use the provisioned IOPS (Input/Output Operations Per Second) volumes with Engine Yard Cloud.

 Specify the appropriate volume size.

-Note: The ratio of IOPS to GB should be 10:1.
-For example, 1000 IOPS needs a volume size of at least 100 GB.
+Note: The ratio of IOPS to GB can be up to 50:1.
+For example, 5000 IOPS needs a volume size of at least 100 GB.

 Specify the Provisioned IOPS value you need for the volume.